Oceania Football Confederation: History

+From the 1960s to the early 1980s, OFC countries competed alongside AFC nations in various different mixed World Cup qualifying tournaments.
+It was not until the 1986 qualifiers that the OFC had their own distinct qualifying tournament.
+Chinese Taipei was an OFC member from 1975 to 1989.
+The island state is geographically situated in the north Pacific, off the coast of China, but was a member for political reasons, later joining the AFC.
+Israel (who were never a member) competed in the 1986 and 1990 OFC World Cup qualifiers for similar political reasons, despite not being located in the Pacific Basin.
+Australia lost several inter-confederation World Cup playoffs throughout the 1980s and 1990s; first to Scotland in 1985, then Argentina in 1993 and then Iran in 1997.
+The only time Australia didn't reach the inter-confederation playoff during this period was in 1989, when Israel qualified ahead of Australia in the second round of OFC qualifiers, eventually losing to Colombia.
+The closest of the Australian defeats in the inter-confederation playoffs came against Iran in 1997.
+Australia were leading 3–1 on aggregate late during the second leg in Melbourne, but their momentum was interrupted when serial pitch invader Peter Hore entered the ground.
+They went on to concede two goals in quick succession, failing to qualify on the away goals rule.
+FIFA confirmed OFC as a full confederation in 1996, and granted it a seat on the FIFA executive.
+In 1998 the OFC unveiled a new logo and an official magazine, entitled The Wave.

-Australia's national team were long considered the biggest challenge in Oceania.
+Australia's national team were long considered the biggest challenge in the confederation.
 There were many highly uncompetitive matches involving them, particularly in the 1990s and 2000s.
 Their June 1997 second round qualification games for the 1998 FIFA World Cup included a 13–0 defeat of the Solomon Islands.
 The following year they defeated the Cook Islands 16–0 at the 1998 OFC Nations Cup, while at the 2000 OFC Nations Cup they defeated them 17–0.
+Australia's dominance extended to women's competitions as well.
+For example, at the 1998 OFC Women's Championship, their women's team The Matildas defeated Fiji 17–0 and American Samoa 21–0.
 The uncompetitive results escalated in April 2001, during the first round of OFC qualifiers for the 2002 FIFA World Cup.
-Australia beat Tonga 22–0, following this result up with a 31–0 defeat of American Samoa and an 11–0 defeat of Samoa.
+Australia beat Tonga 22–0, following this result up with a 31–0 win over American Samoa and an 11–0 win over Samoa.
 The American Samoa game became the largest international victory in the history of the sport (breaking the previous record set in the Tonga game), while Archie Thompson also broke the record for most goals in an international match, scoring 13.